 Selected Works and Works in Progress

 "The Parties in Our Heads: Misperceptions About Party Composition and Their Consequences."
 With Gaurav Sood.
-Forthcoming.
+2018.
 The Journal of Politics.

 We document a consequential and heretofore undiscovered perceptual phenomenon in American politics and public opinion: Americans considerably overestimate the share of party-stereotypical groups in the mass-level parties.
 For instance, on average, people think that 32% of Democratic supporters are LGBT (6% in reality) and 38% of Republican supporters earn over $250,000 per year (2%).
 We experimentally demonstrate that these perceptions are genuine and party-specific, and not artifacts of expressive responding, innumeracy, or erroneous perceptions of group base rates.
 These misperceptions are relatively universal across partisan groups and positively associated with political interest.
 We experimentally document two political consequences of this perceptual bias: when provided information about the actual share of various party-stereotypical groups in the out-party, partisans come to see supporters of the out-party as less extreme and feel less socially distant from them.
 Thus, people’s skewed mental images of the parties appear to fuel contemporary pathologies of partisanship.